noahlange/barnes-legacy/packages/barnes/README.md

   and expanding arrays into larger or smaller ones
 - `.series()` operates much like map, but will wait for preceeding operations to terminate before continuing onto the next
+- `.sort()` allows you to sort the item list with a sync or async function

 Barnes is distributed with a handful of plugins for some common use-cases.
 `barnes-pandoc` allows users to perform conversion operations on files, while